Uniform perfectness for quasi-metric spaces: Introduction and main results

 \br In metric spaces, the equivalence between \eqref{fri-1} and \eqref{fri-4} (resp. \eqref{fri-2} and \eqref{fri-3}, \eqref{fri-3} and \eqref{fri-4}) coincides with \cite[Lemma 11.7]{Hei} (resp. \cite[Lemma 3.1]{Ibra02}, \cite[Remark 3.3]{Ase}) \er

-Quasisymmetric maps made their first official appearance in the 1956 paper by Beurling and Ahlfors \cite{BA}.
-This concept was later promoted by Tukia and V\"{a}is\"{a}l\"{a}, who introduced and studied quasisymmetric maps between metric spaces \cite{TV}.
-In \cite{HK}, Heinonen and Koskela established the equivalence of quasiconformal and quasisymmetric maps in Ahlfors regular metric spaces that satisfy certain bounds in geometry.
 In \cite{Vai89}, V\"{a}is\"{a}l\"{a} introduced the term quasim\"{o}bius maps in metric spaces and obtained the close connections among quasim\"{o}bius maps, quasiconformal maps and quasisymmetric maps.
-See \cite{Ase, BK, BHX, BuSc, Hei, TV, Tys, Vai-4} for more background materials in this line.
-Further, in \cite{TV}, Tukia and V\"{a}is\"{a}l\"{a} proved that every quasisymmetric map in homogeneous spaces is power quasisymmetric.
+See \cite{Ase, BK, BuSc, Hei, TV, Vai-4} for more background materials in this line.
+Further, in \cite{TV}, Tukia and V\"{a}is\"{a}l\"{a} proved that every quasisymmetric map in uniformly prefect spaces is power quasisymmetric.
 As the second goal of this paper, we shall investigate the relationships of the uniform perfectness with (power) quasisymmetric maps and (power) quasim\"obius maps, respectively.
-Our results are the following, which are the main results in this paper.
+One of our results reads as follows.

 \begin{thm} Suppose $f:$ $(Z_1, \rho_1)\to (Z_2, \rho_2)$ is a quasim\"obius map between quasi-metric spaces $(Z_1, \rho_1)$ and $(Z_2, \rho_2)$.
 Then $(Z_1, \rho_1)$ is uniformly perfect if and only if $(Z_2, \rho_2)$ is uniformly perfect, quantitatively. \end{thm}